application-dev-tsb/notes-tools/Docker/Docker.md

     list all running images

 run <imageName>
-    starts an image, downloads it locally if its not available --detach / -d
+    starts a container, downloads it locally if its not available --name
+        the name of the container, useful for linking --detach / -d
         runs the program in the background
     --interactive / -i